TheLostHomeyAppRepositories/homey.dingz/README.md

 1. Install dingz Switch.
 1. Add device to WLAN.
 1. Configure device with the Webinterface.
+   - Add buttons name
    - Add device name
    - Add room name
-   - Add each dimmers, shades, blinds name
+   - Add each dimmers, blinds name
    - Configure all dimmers, blinds and shades
    - **Test if device is installed correctly**
 1. Add dingz Switch to Homey.